-Poland church asks court to verify if abuse victim is gay
+Polish church says it’s wrong to ask if abuse victim is gay

 But the recent reckoning of abuse has damaged its credibility.
 Even Poland’s most famous Catholic, St. John Paul II, now has his legacy tarnished by his own failure to tackle abuse when he was pope.

-One of the country’s top church leaders, Archbishop Wojciech Polak, the primate of Poland, said recently that the church is seeing a “devastating” decline in religious practice among young Poles.
-He said the church hierarchy’s failure to deal with clerical abuse is one reason for that.
+One of the country’s top church leaders, Archbishop Wojciech Polak, the primate of Poland, said recently that the church is seeing a “devastating” decline in religious practice among young Poles, arguing that the church hierarchy’s failure to deal with clerical abuse is one reason for that.